Truck Parham

 A longtime fixture in the Chicago music scene, Charles “Truck” Parham played in countless settings during his long career.
 A fine athlete in his early days (including spending time playing professional football with the Chicago Negro All-Stars and as a boxer), Parham was originally a drummer before switching to bass, picking up early experience with Zack Whyte's band in Cincinnati from 1932-34.

-Back in Chicago from 1936-38, he played regularly with Zutty Singleton and Roy Eldridge and occasionally with Art Tatum.
-In 1940 Parham joined Earl Hines' big band for two years before working with Jimmie Lunceford's Orchestra until 1947.
+In Chicago from 1936-38, he played regularly with Zutty Singleton and Roy Eldridge and occasionally with Art Tatum.
+1940, Parham joined Earl Hines' big band for two years before working with Jimmie Lunceford's Orchestra until 1947.
 In Chicago, Parham was part of Muggsy Spanier's Dixieland band (1950-55) and worked with Herbie Fields (1956-57), Earl Hines, and Louie Bellson.
-In the 1960's Parham mostly played with Art Hodes, and since then, he has continued playing with trad jazz groups.
+In the 1960s, Parham mostly played with Art Hodes, and since then, he has continued playing with trad jazz groups.

-Although he never recorded as a leader, Parham appeared on many records through the years, including Eldridge, Hines, Lunceford, Spanier, Bellson, and Hodes.
-Charles "Truck" Parham died in July 2002 after he’d been in the hospital for a few weeks; he was 90.
+Although he never recorded as a leader, Parham appeared on many records over the years, including Eldridge, Hines, Lunceford, Spanier, Bellson, and Hodes.
+Charles "Truck" Parham died in July 2002 after being in the hospital for a few weeks; he was 90.
 The entire jazz world will miss "Truck" Parham.

 All That Jazz The Illustrated Story of Jazz Music